EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

  ```
 ---

-## 3. Override intristic content size for views in aggregated tables.
+## 3. Override intristicContentSize in your custom views

 When building complicated UI with a lot of ebmedded or aggregated elements we usually need to provide
 height for each UITableViewCell.
 Luckily from iOS 8 we can use [self-sizing cells](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithSelf-SizingTableViewCells.html) so iOS will automatically calclate entire cell size based on its content and constraints.
 However in some cases we still need to provide cell height explicitly.
 For example when cell also contains UITableView (aggregated cells).
-Old-schoold way is to calculate height of all cells based on the tableViewDataSource.
+Old-schoold way is to calculate height of all cells based on the tableView dataSource.

-But we can do it simpler.
+We can do it simpler:

 ```swift
 class IntristicTableView: UITableView {